Siddhant-2029/A858-IITBHU-COPS-INFOSEC-25/A858_WRITE_UP.md

 - In the **guild chat**, someone commented: *“Demon Slayer is op”*.
 - This hinted at checking a **Demon Slayer video**.

-4. From the video, we extracted **longitude coordinates**:  25° 15′ 45.6″
+4. From the video, we extracted  [LATITUDE COORDINATE](https://drive.google.com/file/d/10Gx5LNN2vRhTVdqCqlvNY2Jn0VoeAwAn/view):  25° 15′ 45.6″ N

-5. To find the latitude, we revisited the **clan description**, where it was directly provided.
+5. To find the longitude: 82° 59' 18.8" E, we revisited the [CLAN DESCRIPTION](https://drive.google.com/file/d/17fIJPpXKbgVZs-Jhe0ew5DKp5wjHHVZD/view?usp=sharing), where it was directly provided.

 6. Combining longitude and latitude pointed us to a location **near the jet in our campus**.
 - On reaching the location, we found the **last QR piece (QR 4)**.